ThePalaceProject/mobile-specs/bookmarks-nextgen/README.md

 an incremented version number, and the old version(s) *MUST* be left unchanged.

 The types and formats here are described by a [JSON schema](https://json-schema.org/draft/2020-12).
-If, due to unforseen mistakes, the prose of the specification diverges from the schema, the schema should take priority as the source of truth.
+If, due to unforeseen mistakes, the prose of the specification diverges from the schema, the schema should take priority as the source of truth.

 ## Bookmark